brson/wasm-opt-rs/notes.md

-`wasm-opt` is a component of the [Binaryen] toolkit, writtin in C++, that optimizes [WebAssembly] modules, and perhaps more importantly,
+`wasm-opt` is a component of the [Binaryen] toolkit, writtin in C++, that optimizes [WebAssembly] modules,
-_shrinks_ WebAssembly modules.
-I have recently created a [`wasm-opt`] bindings crate for Rust (with the extensive help of [Aimeedeer]).
+I have recently created a [`wasm-opt`] bindings crate for Rust (with the extensive help of my partner [Aimeedeer]).
 The `wasm-opt` crate allows `wasm-opt` to be installed via `cargo`, and also includes an idiomatic Rust API to access `wasm-opt` programatically.

 This was a fun bite-sized project that involved several interesting topics:
-Rust FFI via the [`cxx`] crate, converting C++ abstractions to safe Rust abstractions, designing layered Rust abstractions, creating tests to catch upstream changes in C++ code, creating tests to verify conformance with upstream behavior, professional networking and grant writing.
+Rust FFI via the [`cxx`] crate, converting C++ abstractions to Rust abstractions, designing Rust APIs, creating tests to catch upstream changes in C++ code, creating tests to verify conformance with upstream behavior, professional networking and grant proposal writing.

 [Aimeedeer]: https://github.com/Aimeedeer
 [`wasm-opt`]: https://github.com/brson/wasm-opt-rs